-Before AGYW can start using oral PrEP, they will need to see a health care provider who can prescribe it and conduct regular HIV tests.
+Before someone can start using oral PrEP, they will need to see a health care provider who can prescribe it and conduct regular HIV tests.
 This can be a barrier to oral PrEP.
-For example, AGYW may be concerned about:
+For example, individuals may be concerned about:

-- Being judged by the health care provider - Being tested for HIV and finding out they are HIV positive - Having to discuss their sex lives - Being seen attending the service by their parents, partner or other people - The health care provider breaking their confidentiality and telling others they are using oral PrEP
+- Being judged by the health care provider - Being stigmatized and discriminated against because of their sexual practices, sexual orientation, gender identity or gender expression - Being tested for HIV and finding out they are HIV positive - Being afraid of blood draws - Having to discuss their sex lives - Being seen attending the service by their parents, partner or other people - Fearing the health care provider will break confidentiality and tell others they are using oral PrEP